-- Five consultations with The Food Cop to implement the various phases of your personal elimination diet
+- Consultations to implement the various phases of your personal elimination diet

 - Menu planning, food preparation ideas, and recipes for meals and snacks, grocery shopping, and cooking

-- Unlimited e-mail support for questions, troubleshooting, and tips
+- E-mail and phone support for questions, troubleshooting, and tips

 - Communication of progress to your physician (if desired)